-- Post a lookout inside the bus.
+- Post a lookout.
 The purpose of the lookout is to warn you about obstacles, approaching persons, and other vehicles.
-The lookout should not give directions on how to back the bus.

-- Signal for quiet on the bus.

-- Constantly check all mirrors and rear windows.
+The lookout should not give directions on how to back the bus. - Signal for quiet on the bus. - Constantly check all mirrors and rear windows. - · Back slowly and smoothly.

-- Activate Four-Way emergency flashers

-- M Honk horn twice

-- Back slowly and smoothly.